Most gas-based outdoor heaters are safe to leave out in the rain. However, using an outdoor patio heater in the rain is still not recommended.

 This is a different scenario compared with portable infrared heaters.

 Getting a Rain Cover for Your Outdoor Heater

 Most outdoor heaters are very heavy, and it isn’t always practical to move them around all the time.
-Additionally, we can’t always plan to be available to move an outdoor heater during bad weather.

 And while some patio heater models can withstand the rain, it could deteriorate their parts and decrease their lifespan.

 This is where a cover can be just what you need to protect the outdoor patio heater in the rain.